 • Active Process Defense

-A whitepaper and maturity model is available for entities to use for measuring and increasing their ability to mitigate cyber risks.
+A white paper and maturity model are available for entities to use for measuring and increasing their ability to mitigate cyber risks.

 Cyber Supply Chain

-INL’s site contains components that are representative of U.S. critical infrastructure, including power distribution, transportation (road and rail), communication (wired and wireless), and urban and rural terrains.
+INL’s Site contains components that are representative of U.S. critical infrastructure, including power distribution, transportation (road and rail), communication (wired and wireless), and urban and rural terrains.
 We provide radiological training for weapons of mass destruction (WMD) incident response field exercises, and we are approved for chemical and biological simulants and radiological sources for realistic, scenario-based training.
-Staff available for training exercises include onsite fire department, hazmat emergency responders, medical, physical, and craft support.
+Staff available for training exercises include an on-site fire department, hazmat emergency responders, and medical, physical and craft support.

 5G Security and Resilience